andry-lebedev/neobank-primitives/AGENTS.md

-# Swipelux Neobank Demo — Agent Guide
+# Swipelux Neobank Starter — Agent Guide

 This repo is a **self-building integration starter-kit**.
 It is a working API-driven neobank demo on the Swipelux sandbox, structured so an AI agent can re-skin it and wire it into a